Unboxed-Software/solana-course/content/transfer-hook.md

 );
 ```

-By storing the extra accounts required by the `Execute` instruction in the predefined PDA, these accounts can be automatically added to a token transfer instruction from the client.
-We will see how to do that in the offchain section.
+By storing the extra accounts required by the `Execute` instruction in the `extra_account_meta_list` PDA, these accounts can be automatically added to a token transfer instruction from the client.
+We'll see how to do that in the off-chain section.

-When implementing transfer hooks using Anchor, we will start by implementing `initialize_extra_account_meta_list` first.
-We will then take the list and create the execute instruction that Anchor renames to `transfer_hook`.
-Finally, we'll create a `fallback` instruction to handle Cross-Program Invocation (CPI).

-For now, we will not go over the `UpdateExtraAccountMetaList`.
-It's similar to the `initialize_extra_account_meta_list` instruction, but if you'd like to learn more about the `UpdateExtraAccountMetaList` instruction, you can go [here](https://github.com/solana-labs/solana-program-library/blob/master/token/transfer-hook/interface/src/instruction.rs).

 ### 1. `initialize_extra_account_meta_list` instruction:

-When we transfer a token using the Token Extension program, the program will examine our mint to determine if it has a transfer hook.
-If a transfer hook is present, the Token Extension program will initiate a CPI (cross-program invocation) to our transfer hook program.
-The Token Extension program will then pass all the accounts in the transfer (including the extra accounts specified in the `extra_account_meta_list`) to the transfer hook program.
+When we transfer a token using the Token Extensions Program, the program will examine our mint to determine if it has a transfer hook.
+If a transfer hook is present, the Token Extensions Program will initiate a CPI (cross-program invocation) to our transfer hook program.
+The Token Extensions Program will then pass all the accounts in the transfer (including the extra accounts specified in the `extra_account_meta_list`) to the transfer hook program.
 However, before passing the 4 essential accounts (sender, mint, receiver, owner), it will de-escalate them (i.e. Remove the mutable or signing abilities for security reasons).

-In other words, when our program receives these accounts, they will be read-only.
+In other words, when our hook receives these accounts, they will be read-only.
 The transfer hook program cannot modify these accounts, nor can it sign any transactions with them.
-Therefore, if we have logic that requires changes to an account or the execution of transactions, we need to have other accounts.

-## TODO Consider moving this explanation to the end of the section
-In Solana, a program can sign for any PDA it owns.
-Therefore, we can leverage the PDA features.
-For instance, if we need to mint some tokens on each transfer, we can achieve this by setting the `mint_authority` of that token to be a PDA owned by our program.

-However, this approach may still be somewhat limiting for the full potential of the transfer hook.
-There might be a need for other accounts to be mutable or to act as signers to enable a broader range of operations.
-Meet the `ExtraAccountMetaList` account.
-## end of explanation
+Although we cannot alter or sign with any of these four accounts, we can specify        `is_signer` and is `is_writable` to any of the additional accounts in the `extra_account_meta_list` PDA.
+Additionally, we can use the `extra_account_meta_list` PDA as a signer for any new data accounts specified in the hook program.

-The `ExtraAccountMetaList` account allows Solana developers to store additional accounts (as signer, mutable, or both) required by their transfer hook.
-This account should be created before any transfer occurs.
-It's worth noting that we can update the list of accounts in the `ExtraAccountMetaList` account using the `UpdateExtraAccountMetaList` instruction if necessary.
+The `extra_account_meta_list` has to be created before any transfer occurs.
+It's also worth noting that we can update the list of accounts in the `extra_account_meta_list` by implementing and using the `UpdateExtraAccountMetaList` instruction if necessary.

-Let's take a look at the struct `ExtraAccountMetaList` [in the source code](https://github.com/solana-labs/solana-program-library/blob/4f1668510adef2117ee3c043bd26b79789e67c8d/libraries/tlv-account-resolution/src/account.rs#L90):
+The `extra_account_meta_list` is just a list of `ExtraAccountMeta`.
+Let's take a look at the struct `ExtraAccountMeta` [in the source code](https://github.com/solana-labs/solana-program-library/blob/4f1668510adef2117ee3c043bd26b79789e67c8d/libraries/tlv-account-resolution/src/account.rs#L90):

 ```rust
 impl ExtraAccountMeta {